 What this means for all of us is that we need to take these factor into account when designing effective training programs.
 To help you do that, Tracy outlines some strategies that have helped her both avoid and recovery from overtraining.
 Click through below to read about her strategies and more about overtraining in the full article!

-Full Article: Michaela Tracy: Training – Enough is Enough
+Full Article: Michaela Tracy: Training – Enough is Enough (link no longer available)

 (photo courtesy of michaelatracyclimbing.com)